Garbage and Recycling

 - Large Appliance Recycling Guide: Provide by the WI DNR.

-If you have any questions, or your garbage is not picked up, please call Advanced Disposal at 800-583-2510.
+If you have any questions, or your garbage is not picked up, please call Pellitteri Waste System at (800) 400-4285.

 There is a drug collection drop box located in the lobby at Village Hall.
 It is available to the public for the purpose of disposing of unwanted or expired personal medications.
 You may do so anonymously at any time Village Hall is open.
 Please do not deposit any liquids, syringes or infectious waste into the drop box.
 The drop box was generously donated by the Monroe Clinic Foundation.